 ‘We have seen the Lord!’

 ‘Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe.’

-Shortly afterwards, the resurrected Jesus appeared to Thomas and invited him to examine his crucifixion scars and in exactly the way Thomas had requested.
-John 20:26-27 records: “A week later his disciples were in the house again, and Thomas was with them.
+Shortly afterward, the resurrected Jesus appeared to Thomas and invited him to examine his crucifixion scars in exactly the way Thomas had requested.
+John 20:26; John 20:27 records: “A week later his disciples were in the house again, and Thomas was with them.

 Though the doors were locked, Jesus came and stood among them and said, ‘Peace be with you!’
 Then he said to Thomas, ‘Put your finger here; see my hands.
 Reach out your hand and put it into my side.
 Stop doubting and believe.'”

 After getting the physical proof he’d wanted of the resurrection miracle, Thomas’s doubt turned to strong belief: Thomas said to him,

 ‘My Lord and my God!'”
 (John 20:28).

 The next verse reveals that Jesus blesses people who are willing to have faith in something that they can’t see right now:

 ‘Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.’
 (John 20:29).